 Is DBA Genetic?

 In most instances, there is only one DBA patient in the family.
 In these cases, DBA may or may not be genetic.
 In approximately 10% of cases, there is more than one affected family member.
 For example, there could be more than one affected sibling or both a parent and a child affected.
 Where there is more than one family member affected, DBA is likely genetic in that family.
 To date, several DBA genes have been identified.
 RPS19, the most common genetic mutation associated with DBA, is present in approximately ~25% of DBA patients.
 Other gene mutations that have been identified include RPL5 (~7%), RPL11 (~5%), RPL35a (~3%), RPS26 (~3-6%), RPS24 (~2%), RPS17 (~1%), RPS7 (~1%), RPS10 (~3-6%), RPL19 (unknown), and RPL26 (unknown).
-Scientists in the United States and worldwide are currently looking for other genetic mutations which may be associated with DBA.
+Scientists in the United States and worldwide are looking for other genetic mutations associated with DBA.

 In what activities can a DBA patient engage?